The origin of X-ray coronae around simulated disc galaxies: Introduction

 Advances in X-ray detector sensitivity in the \textit{XMM-Newton} and \textit{Chandra} telescopes led to the first detections of diffuse X-ray emission around nearby, late-type galaxies \citep{strickland:2004, wang:2005, tullman:2006, li:2007, owen:2009, sun:2009}.
 While detections of diffuse, X-ray coronae are now commonplace, a variety of studies have found that they appear as thick discs \citep{strickland:2004}, trace galactic outflows of H$\alpha$ \citep{tullman:2006}, and have total luminosities that correlate strongly, and positively, with the recent star-formation rate \citep{li:2013}.
 Highly star-forming galaxies, such as M82, also exhibit filamentary X-ray structures above, and below, the galactic plane \citep{strickland:2004, li:2012}.
 These observations and inferred correlations suggest that the dominant source of the X-ray emission around local disc galaxies is gas heated by supernovae (SNe) feedback\footnote{We follow the incorrect, but now common usage of the word ``feedback'' to refer to the energy emitted by supernovae or by AGN.}, rather than gas cooling from an accreted quasi-hydrostatic atmosphere.
 This interpretation, however, is in conflict with more recent deep \textit{XMM-Newton} observations of NGC 6753 \citep{bogdan:2017}, NGC 1961 \citep{anderson:2016} and NGC 891 \citep{hodges-kluck:2018}.
 These data provide compelling evidence for the existence of hot, low-metallicity atmospheres of gas that are consistent with accretion from the IGM and subsequent shock-heating to the virial temperature of the halo.
 Nevertheless, the source of X-ray emission around late-type galaxies, like the Milky Way (MW) and M31, remains controversial.

 A further important unknown is the mass fraction in hot atmospheres.
 In galaxy clusters, the halos are almost `baryonically closed' \citep{white:1993,vikhlinin:2006, pratt:2009, lin:2012}, such that their baryon-to-dark-matter mass ratios within the virial radius are approximately equal to the mean cosmic ratio, $f_{b} = \rho_{b}/\rho_{m}$, where $\rho_{b}$ and $\rho_{m}$ are the baryonic and total matter density of the universe, respectively.
 This ratio is taken to be $0.157$ \citep{planck:2013}.
 However, the baryon fractions of halos around $L^\ast$ galaxies, appear to be much lower than this and thus a significant fraction of the baryons appear to be `missing' from the haloes \citep{bregman:2018}.
 In this paper we also study the gas fraction of halos, $f_{\mathrm{gas}}$, which we define as the ratio of the mass of hot gas to halo mass, normalised by the mean cosmic baryon fraction, $f_{b}$.
+Galaxy halos also contain cold and warm, which is detectable in absorption studies of galaxies \citep{tumlinson:2017}, however in the halo mass range we focus on, hot gas dominates the total baryonic mass.

 In this paper, we use the large volume, cosmological hydrodynamical simulation suite EAGLE \citep{schaye:2015, crain:2015, mcalpine:2016} to probe the origin, mass and X-ray properties of the hot gaseous atmospheres surrounding present-day disc galaxies.
 We use the simulations to investigate the relative contributions of the accreted shocked-heated gas and winds heated by feedback to the X-ray luminosity, \lx, of hot gas atmospheres.
 We then compare the soft X-ray scaling relations \lxmvir\ and \lxmstar\ for a large sample of simulated disc galaxies with observational data over a wide range of halo masses, $(10^{11}-10^{15}) \units{\msun}$.
 We further examine the effect of the varying gas fraction of halos on the slope and the normalisation of the \lxmvir\ relation.